-- One full week after first class period = 100% refund of tuition and fees on classes - After first week = No tuition and fee refund. - Classes of less than seventeen weeks: No refund will be given after attending a class session and a drop fee applies.
+- One full week after first class period = 100% refund of tuition and fees on classes - After first week = No tuition and fee refund. - Classes of less than seventeen weeks: No refund will be given after attending two class sessions.

 If personal circumstances warrant exceptions from the published tuition and fee refund policy, a student may seek a written waiver.